Current projects

 Lead researcher: Dr Harriet Smith

-Project supervisors: Dr Alisdair McNeill, Dr Megan Freeth, Prof Danielle Matthews, Dr Silke Fricke
+Project supervisors: Dr Alisdair McNeill, Prof Megan Freeth, Prof Danielle Matthews, Dr Silke Fricke

 Social and applied studies